5 Positive Character Traits to Look for in Your EmployeesTyler Sousa

 A good work ethic is one of those things you just come to expect from your employees, but that doesn’t mean everyone has one.
-Knowing your employees are self-starters who don’t need a fire lit under them is one of the most positive character traits you can ask for in your employees.
+Knowing your employees are self-starters who don’t need a fire lit under them isn’t just a character trait of a good employee, it’s one of the best attributes you can ask for.

 Professional qualities that make up a good work ethic: